Mis Sold Pension

 For most people they want to know what costs are associated with checking if they have been missold their pension both upfront and if they are successful and we want to be as transparent with this and the process for all our clients.

-We will ask you to pay £10 to either the provider or to the Financial Advisor who sold you the pension so we can retrieve your file which will allow us to audit your case and in some cases we may ask for this to be done for both provider and Financial Advisor to check for discrepancies on the files.
-This means you total cost for having your pension audited to see if you have a mis sold pension will be no more than £20 with no hidden costs.
+We will write to the Financial Advisor who sold you the pension so we can retrieve your file which will allow us to audit your case.
+In some cases we may ask for this to be done for both provider and Financial Advisor to check for discrepancies on the files.
+The charge that the provider makes to release the data to us is £10.
+At the time we would confirm with you the total charge to obtain this data

 Missold Pensions Process